 Section 7.
 Quorum

-One third (1/3) of the Commission Members entitled to vote and present in person, shall be necessary to constitute a quorum at all meetings of the members for the transaction of business, except as otherwise provided by statute or by the Articles of Incorporation or by these Bylaws.
-If, however, any meeting of members cannot be organized because a quorum has not attended, the members entitled to vote thereat and present in person, shall have power, except as otherwise provided by statute, to adjourn the meeting to such time and place as they may determine, but in the case of any meeting called for the election of Directors, such meeting may be adjourned only from day to day, or for such longer periods not exceeding fifteen (15) days, each as a majority of the members, present in person, shall direct, until such Directors shall have been elected.
-At any adjourned meeting at which a quorum shall be present and continuing, any business may be transacted which might have been transacted at the meeting as originallynotified.
+One third (1/3) of the Commission Members entitled to vote and present, shall be necessary to constitute a quorum at all meetings of the members for the transaction of business, except as otherwise provided by statute or by the Articles of Incorporation or by these Bylaws.
+If quorum has not been achieved, the meeting shall be rescheduled within fourteen (14) days.

 Section 8.
 Majority Vote

-When a quorum is present and continuing at any meeting, the vote of a majority of the members having voting powers, present in person, shall decide any question brought before such meeting, unless the question is one for which, by express provision of the statutes or of the Articles of Incorporation or of these Bylaws, a different vote is required in which case such express provision shall govern and control the decision of such question.
+When a quorum is present and continuing at any meeting, the vote of a majority of the members having voting powers, present, shall decide any question brought before such meeting, unless the question is one for which, by express provision of the statutes or of the Articles of Incorporation or of these Bylaws, a different vote is required in which case such express provision shall govern and control the decision of such question.

 Section 9.
 No Cumulative Voting

-The members of the Corporation shall not be entitled to cumulate votes for the election of Directors.
+The members of the NACW shall not be entitled to cumulate votes for the election of Directors.
 In the election of Officers and Directors, every member entitled to vote shall have the right to cast one (1) vote for one (1) nominee.
-The nominees receiving the highest total number of votes up to the number of Directors to be elected in the same election shall be elected.

 Section 10.
 Judges of Election